 Scraps to soil

-• Visit the Love Food Hate Waste website to get some great tips on reducing food waste in your home
+• Visit the Love Food Hate Waste website for tips on reducing food waste at home.

 Follow us on Facebook